BMWeinstein7/project-1/README.md

 - Time available to finish a complete game from scratch.
 - Incorporating JQuery correctly
 - creating the logic for the event of the cards matching and creating a “war” scenario
-- Incorporate a way for each player to have a way to interact with the game rather than one button that flips the cards
+- Incorporate a way for each player to have a way to interact with the game rather than one button that flips the cards // KeyStroke for each player will flip their top card.
 - Appealing Design for the landing page and the game page

 **Technologies:**